 In this case, the lender will require you to purchase a new lender’s title insurance policy.
 However, a new owner’s title insurance policy is optional since the policy you purchase once stays in effect as long as you are the home or property owner or have any interest in it.
 That is, you don’t need to renew or replace it unless you want to or specifically required by the lender.

 Foreclosed homes are those that are now bank-owned or owned by the lender when the owner fails to pay the mortgage payments on time or falls behind them a lot.
-You can buy a foreclosed home through a court or bank.
+You can buy a foreclosed home through an auction, a court, or bank.
 Either way, you’ll require a title insurance policy.

 Your insurance will protect you against falsified documents, mistakes in legal aspects of the title, or errors made in a title search.
 First, you’ll have to buy the title, i.e., take ownership of the home, become the owner, then once the redemption period expires, get the deed of the property and finally get your title insurance policy.